 Waking up to dozens of emails is not the best way to start your day with.
 It is a jarring experience and can get you hooked up for hours and spoil your morning plans.
 Seeing those spam emails and newsletters are definitely not the things you want to deal with at any time in the day let alone the first thing in the morning.
 But they are there, nonetheless.
-Everyday you see them, everyday you resolute to get rid of them, but they are just so large in number that many of us have learned to live with them.
+Every day you see them, every day you resolute to get rid of them, but they are just so large in number that many of us have learned to live with them.

-Almost every website you visit, be it an online store, or a travelling portal, they ask for your email ID.
-You purchase a book, a music album, book an airline ticket or a movie ticket, or use any service, they will ask for your email ID.
+Almost every website you visit, be it an online store, or a traveling portal, they ask for your email ID.
+You purchase a book, a music album, book an airline ticket or a movie ticket or use any service, they will ask for your email ID.
 We all know that we should try not to share our email IDs but at times, it becomes almost impossible and a thing of necessity to provide them with the same.

-Thankfully, we now have a very smart web-service to take care of all this.
+Thankfully, we now have a very smart web service to take care of all this.
 The service is called UnrollMe, and as its name suggests, it unrolls you from the services you have subscribed to.
-You can very easily integrate your Gmail, Yahoo ID and now even Outlook.com, with the service, and in a matter of seconds, the service will populate a list of all the services you have had signed up for.
+You can very easily integrate your Gmail, Yahoo ID, and now even Outlook.com, with the service, and in a matter of seconds, the service will populate a list of all the services you have had signed up for.

-Once the list has been populated, you can easily un-subscribe from them in mere few clicks.
-Some services don’t give any option to un-subscribe from them, fortunately, they won’t be escaping from UnrollMe.
+Once the list has been populated, you can easily unsubscribe from them in mere few clicks.
+Some services don’t give any option to unsubscribe from them, fortunately, they won’t be escaping from UnrollMe.